Rhiannon-Udall/cbcflow/docs/source/python-api-update-metadata.rst

         }
     >>> metadata.update(update_add_json)

-Then the ParameterEstimation section should now look like:
+.. collapse:: Then the ParameterEstimation section should now look like:

-.. collapse:: ParameterEstimation After Updates

     .. code-block::